Fabian Monrose

 Network Security

 Now on to the important stuff :-) My twins girls are the joy of my life.
-In my free time I try to get in as much scuba diving as I can, which sadly only happens about once a year.
+In my free time I try to get in as much scuba diving as I can, which sadly only happens during the summer.
+I’m also into very long power walks.
 My wife and I are from St. Lucia, and most of our family lives there (yeah, I know, what are we doing here?).
 If you are looking for a great get-away spot, drop me an email and I'll be happy to give you suggestions on what to do once you get to St. Lucia.

 I admit that mathematical science is a good thing.
 But excessive devotion to it is a bad thing --- Aldous Huxley